 Our customer service team is available 24/7 to serve you.
 Not a customer yet?
 Give us a call now at 888-344-4357 to see what we can offer you.
 If you prefer online quotes, we've got you covered there too:

 Do I need “full coverage” car insurance?

-“Full coverage” car insurance is just a term for a combination of coverages, and you’re not legally required to carry more insurance beyond your state’s minimum requirements.
+Remember, "full coverage" car insurance doesn't actually exist as a policy or coverage type.
+It's just a term for a combination of coverages, and you're not legally required to carry more insurance beyond your state's minimum requirements.

 However, if you want to do your best to protect your property and minimize medical expenses in the event of an accident—no matter who's at fault—it's a good idea to purchase additional coverage.
 And, if you lease a car or buy a car using a loan, additional coverage may be required by the leaser or lender.

 What does “full coverage” car insurance cover?

 "Full coverage" isn't a type of coverage or policy, so it doesn't actually cover anything on its own.
 It typically refers to liability insurance, collision insurance, comprehensive insurance, and any other coverages you and your insurance provider decide to add to your policy.

 Having all these coverages will help ensure you’re fully covered in virtually any situation, whether your car is stolen or you hit a deer.
 Even if you’re found to be at fault in an accident, your auto insurance will have your back and help cover costs of damage and medical expenses.

 Is anything not covered by “full coverage” car insurance?

 Since “full coverage” isn’t a type of insurance, you get to decide which coverages and limits you purchase.
 You can add as many or as few types of comprehensive, collision, and liability insurance beyond the minimum requirements to your policy for it to meet your definition of “full coverage”.
 If you’re still not sure, give us a call and we can provide more detailed information.